joshka/cargo-make/README.md

 <a name="usage-platform-override"></a>
 #### Platform Override
-If you want to override a task (or specific attributes in a task) for specific platforms, you can define an override task with the platform name (currently Linux, Windows, and macOS) under the specific task.<br>
+If you want to override a task (or specific attributes in a task) for specific platforms, you can define an override task with the platform name (currently "linux", "windows", and "mac") under the specific task.<br>
 For example:

 ```toml